etirouthier/keras_dna/docs/normalization.md

 ## Single normalization

-Follow the previous example to apply only one normalization to the labels of the model.
-The available normalization type are :
+Follow the previous example to apply only one normalization to the labels.
+The available normalizations are :

 - `'zscore'`: substracting the mean of the mean of the values and dividing by the standard deviation.
 - `'max'`: dividing by the maximum of the values